 - Last Occurrence

-You can also submit cases using the Manuscript API and specify that they are BugzScout cases.
+You can also submit cases using the FogBugz API and specify that they are BugzScout cases.
 This allows you to take advantage of the many features of the API (including file attachments), while still getting the benefits of BugzScout (automatically appending to existing cases, occurrence count, etc).
-The trade-off is that it requires a logon token.
+The trade-off is that it requires an API token.

 Remarks for Using the API for BugzScout Cases